 The TCA application is submitted to the ISO and the RC.
 The ISO reviews the application for completeness and may request additional data to supplement the information provided.
 The ISO engages in a review of the project set out in the application as compared to the preferred solution.
 The RC also reviews the TCA application for any localized costs and makes a recommendation to the ISO on the application.
 Criteria employed in this review are set out in Schedule 12c to Part II of the ISO Tariff and Planning Procedure No. 4.
 The ISO makes the final determination on localized costs and submits a TCA determination letter to the applicant and the RC.
-Additional information requests can be found on the ISO website along with copies of the TCA determination letters.
-For large or complicated applications, the ISO may hold a public meeting to receive additional stakeholder input on the project, and may also post a draft determination and request feedback prior to a final determination being made.
+Additional information requests can be found on the ISO may hold a public meeting to receive additional stakeholder input on the project, and may also post a draft determination and request feedback prior to a final determination being made.

-2.6 Changes in Study Assumptions
+2.8 Changes in Study Assumptions